chrthomsen/pygrametl/docs/examples/parallel.rst

     shrdconn.commit()
     shrdconn.close()

-The above example show a very simple use of decoupled tables in pygrametl, for real world application, tuning of queues and buffers should be done to match the underlying hardware in order to maximize the performance of the parallel ETL flow.
+The above example shows a very simple use of decoupled tables in pygrametl, for real-world application, tuning of queues and buffers should be done to match the underlying hardware to maximize the performance of the parallel ETL flow.
 Although the example uses an instance of :class:`.Dimension` and :class:`.FactTable` for simplicity, it is supported for all types of dimensions and fact tables, except :class:`.SubprocessFactTable` on CPython as it already runs in its own process.
-Decoupling of tables requiring large amount of processing when their methods are called, like a :class:`.SnowflakedDimension`, can help increase performance due to not blocking the main process while waiting on the database performing the joins.
+Decoupling of tables requiring a large amount of processing when their methods are called, like a :class:`.SnowflakedDimension`, can help increase performance due to not blocking the main process while waiting on the database performing the joins.

-If any user-defined functions needs to access the database and be synchronised with the decoupled tables, it must be passed to :func:`.shareconnectionwrapper`.
+If any user-defined function needs to access the database and be synchronized with the decoupled tables, it must be passed to :func:`.shareconnectionwrapper`.
 An example of such a function is the bulk loader used for pygrametl's :class:`.BulkFactTable`.

 .. code-block:: python

     from pygrametl.JDBCConnectionWrapper import JDBCConnectionWrapper
     from pygrametl.parallel import shareconnectionwrapper

-    # JDBC and Jython is used as threads allows for better performance
+    # JDBC and Jython is used as threads usually provides better performance
     import java.sql.DriverManager
     jconn = java.sql.DriverManager.getConnection(
         "jdbc:postgresql://localhost/dw?user=dwuser&password=dwpass")

-    # A user-defined function that specifies how to perform bulk loading for a
+    # A user-defined function that can bulk load data into PostgreSQL over JDBC
-    # specific database management system such as Postgresql or Oracle
-    def bulkloader(name, attributes, fieldsep, rowsep, nullval, filehandle):
+    def bulkloader(name, attributes, fieldsep, rowsep, nullval, filehandle): global jconn
-        # This version of "bulkloader" bulk loads data into PostgreSQL over JDBC
-        global jconn
         copymgr = jconn.getCopyAPI()
         sql = "COPY %s(%s) FROM STDIN WITH DELIMITER '%s'" % \